LQ2-apostrophe/Facebook-URL-fix/README.md

 - Removes unnecessary query parameters from Facebook URLs
 - Changes modern photo links into legacy links
 - Shortens album ID containing `a.<something>` in query parameter `set` in legacy album links
+- Enters external links directly.
+(Facebook's reference tracking is skipped.)

 ## To do
 - **[Major feature]** Actively shorten and remove unnecessary things in `<a>` tags in the page
-- *[Bugfix]* Buttons Previous and Next in photo viewer are unresponsive in some special albums / posts
+- *[Bugfix]* Buttons Previous and Next in photo viewer are broken in some albums / posts
+- *[Bugfix]* Tab content is not updated when external links are in fact inside Facebook network (e.g. `*.facebook.com`).

 ## Installation
 1. Download the ZIP file of [the latest release of this extension](https://github.com/LQ2-apostrophe/Facebook-URL-fix/releases/latest).